gvwilson/thirdbit/fiction/in-heck/index.md

 Once half a dozen relatives were arguing on the porch he slipped away unnoticed and headed for Maddy's.

-"They're taking her tomorrow," she said without preamble.
+"They're taking Sindy tomorrow," she said without preamble.
 The fur on her cheeks was matted with wiped-away tears.
-"Crusher is hauling produce up to Half-a-Hat tomorrow, and Special Blazes said they could call a stage down from Sandy Bend to collect them there.
+"Crusher is hauling produce up to Half-a-Hat, and Special Blazes said they could call a stage down from Sandy Bend to collect them there.
-Mama is trying to calm her down and get her packed at the same time."
+Mama's trying to calm her down and get her packed at the same time."

 "And what about you?"
 Gumption asked.